LineageOS/lineage_wiki/pages/libvirt-qemu.md

 permalink: libvirt-qemu.html
 ---

-{% include alerts/warning.html content="The following build targets are not officially supported and are maintained by individual LineageOS maintainers.
-Due to this, unlike Emulator/AVD which is guaranteed to function when built, `virtio` build targets carry no such guarantee." %}
+{% include alerts/warning.html content="The following `virtio_*` build targets are not officially supported and are maintained by individual LineageOS maintainers.
+Due to this, unlike Cuttlefish/Emulator/AVD which is guaranteed to function when built, `virtio_*` build targets carry no such guarantee." %}
-{% include alerts/warning.html content="No `virtio` target is built by LineageOS build servers, and no OTA updates will be delivered to builds of these targets.
+{% include alerts/warning.html content="None of the `virtio_*` build targets is built by LineageOS build servers, and no OTA updates will be delivered to builds of these targets.
 As such, you must build all images and update the builds manually." %}

 ## Known issues

 Please note the following list of yet unresolved known issues when running LineageOS on a libvirt QEMU virtual machine:

 * Display color (only with Swiftshader graphics selected)
-* Video playback (only with Mesa graphics selected, which is the most common use case)
+* Video playback (by default with Mesa graphics, which is the most common use case)

 ## Introduction